 |Abbreviation||FT / PT|

-Through this programme students will develop the skills necessary to break through disciplinary boundaries and strengthen their competence in interdisciplinary collaboration and strategic technology management - critical success factors in project delivery today.
-Students will learn and develop skills in:
+Through this programme students will develop the skills necessary to break through disciplinary boundaries and strengthen their competence in interdisciplinary collaboration and strategic technology management for example through the effective use of the single source of information within a Common Data Environment (CDE), the development of a successful BIM project execution plan - BIM PxP).
+These are key critical success factors in information and project delivery today.
+With the learning experience of disruptive technologies, students will be able to drive the transformation of the world largest ecosystem and to reshape the next generation real estate and construction.

 • Team building, collaborative design and construction project management